 - 1. The Campus Media Board will act in a regulatory and advisory capacity for the official college-sponsored campus media of Emory & Henry College: The Whitetopper, The Sphinx, and the Ampersand. - 2.
-The Campus Media Board shall serve in an advisory capacity to the campus media outlets under the supervision of the Emory & Henry College Mass Communications Department: EHC-TV and ehcWired. - 3.
-The Campus Media Board will be in charge of administering the funds provided to the Campus Media Board by the College by allocating monies to the various media based on their budget requests All funds provided to the Campus Media Board shall be allocated each year. - 4.
+The Campus Media Board shall serve in an advisory capacity to the campus media outlets. - 3.
+The Campus Media Board will be in charge of administering the funds provided to the Campus Media Board by the College by allocating monies to the various media based on their budget requests.
+All funds provided to the Campus Media Board shall be allocated each year. - 4.
 The Campus Media Board will select the editor of The Whitetopper, the editor of The Sphinx, and the editor of The Ampersand, on an annual basis. - 5.
 The Campus Media Board may remove the editor of The Whitetopper, The Sphinx, or The Ampersand only for just and stated causes wherein an editor or station manager fails to adhere to the highest journalistic or broadcast standards as set forth by the profession and expected by the College Mission Statement and policies. - a.
-Process for Removal - If an adviser, faculty member, member of the administration, or staff member believes an editor has violated the spirit or letter of the media policy, the violation should be reported in writing to the Campus Media Board and the Dean of Students. - ii.
+Process for Removal - i.
+If an advisor, faculty member, member of the administration, or staff member believes an editor has violated the spirit or letter of the media policy, the violation should be reported in writing to the Campus Media Board and the Dean of Students. - ii.
 The editor will be given a formal opportunity to present their case to a charge of misconduct. - iii.
-By majority vote, the Campus Media Board may remove an editor whose performance is determined to be unprofessional.
+By majority vote, the Campus Media Board may remove an editor whose performance is determined to be unprofessional. - b.

-b.
 Appeal

-i.
 An editor removed by the Campus Media Board will have one final appeal to the President of the College.
 This appeal must be in writing and should clearly state the reason for the appeal.